Defacto2/df2/README.md

 ![Go](https://github.com/Defacto2/df2/workflows/Go/badge.svg)

-df2 is a command-line tool for managing plus optimising the files and database of defacto2.net.
+df2 is a terminal tool for managing plus optimising the files and database of [defacto2.net](https://defacto2.net).
 It is broken down into multiple parts.

 ```